capedigital/midjourney-control-plugin/CHATGPT_INTEGRATION.md

 # ChatGPT Integration Guide

+## ChatGPT with Browser Access (Atlas, etc.)

+**Perfect for ChatGPT users!** ChatGPT can directly POST to your local API.

 ## Quick Start

+1. Start the API server: `npm start`
-Just tell ChatGPT:
+2. Tell ChatGPT:

-> "Send these prompts to Midjourney using my plugin"
+> "Generate 5 cyberpunk prompts and POST them to http://localhost:43110/submit-batch"

-or
+or just:

-> "Generate 5 prompts and send them to my Midjourney plugin"
+> "Send these to my Midjourney plugin at localhost:43110"

-ChatGPT will automatically use the local API at `http://localhost:43110/submit-batch`
+ChatGPT will automatically format the JSON and submit!

 ## How It Works